tylerlong/bun-dler/README.md

 You may import `*.txt` files directly and they will be inlined into the bundle as JavaScript strings.

 All assets files, such as images/audios/vidoes/fonts, can be imported directly.
 Those files will be copied to the output folder without change.
 And the import is resolved as a relative path pointing to the copied file.

-## Watch mode

-You may pass `-w` to enable watch mode.
-In watch mode, it will monitor `src` folder and `package.json` file.
-Whenever there are changes, it will re-run the bundle process.

-In watch mode, you may also manually trigger re-bundle by pressing `Cmd + B` or `Ctrl + B`.

 ## Configurations